xmos/xcore_iot/documents/reference/cmd_line_tools/generate_model_runner.rst

 .. option:: --output

-    Full filepath of the output runner project parent directory.
+    Full filepath of the output directory where source files will be generated.

 .. option:: --name <NAME>